mantishub/mantishub-docs/mantistouch.rst

 - Go to Settings, Safari, and set "Accept Cookies" to "Always".
 - Open Safari and browse to https://foo.mantishub.com/m/ (with foo being the instance name)
-- Click the "share" arrow button and click "Add to Home Screen", then confirm "MantisTouch" name.
+- Click the "share" arrow button and click "Add to Home Screen", then confirm "MantisHub" name.
 - Close Safari and run MantisTouch from the home page icon.

 Setting up on Android